adityagaurav2003/redisdatabase/README.md

 Redis Server (C++)

-A Redis-like in-memory key–value server built from scratch using C++17.
+A lightweight Redis-like in-memory database server implemented in C++17.
-Implements TCP networking, RESP protocol parsing, concurrency, TTL, and persistence.
+The project focuses on understanding low-level systems concepts such as TCP networking, concurrency, protocol parsing, and data persistence.

+The server is compatible with redis-cli and supports a subset of Redis commands.

+Overview

+This project implements a custom key–value database server with the following goals:

-This project exists to understand how Redis works internally, not to compete with Redis.
+Learn how Redis works internally

-1. What This Project Does

-Accepts multiple TCP clients
+Build a TCP server from scratch

-Parses Redis RESP protocol
+Implement the RESP protocol

-Executes Redis-like commands

-Stores data in memory
+Handle concurrent clients safely

+Design in-memory data structures

-Persists data to disk
+Persist data to disk

-Supports TTL (key expiry)

-Compatible with redis-cli.

-2. Core Concepts Used

-TCP/IP & Socket Programming

-Multithreading (thread per client)

-Mutex & synchronization

-Data structures (hash tables, vectors)
+This is not a production replacement for Redis.
+It is a systems-level learning project.

+Key Features

+TCP server with multiple client support

 RESP protocol parsing

-File I/O persistence

-Signal handling (graceful shutdown)

-Command parsing & response formatting

-Singleton pattern (database)

-Bitwise operators (|=)

-C++ standard libraries
+Thread-per-client concurrency model

+Mutex-protected shared database

+Support for Strings, Lists, and Hashes

+Key expiration (TTL)

+Periodic and shutdown persistence

+Compatible with redis-cli

-3. Architecture Overview
+Architecture
 Client (redis-cli)
         |
      TCP Socket